manoj0916/AssigmentSpringBoot/ProductRESTService/README.txt

-The is a Spring Boot Project, can be started by executing BootProductRESTService.java from STS.
+The is a Spring Boot Project, can be started by executing com.jlp.application.BootProductRESTService.java from STS.
 Once started we can hit following urls to find the results

 http://localhost:8080/productsWithReducedPrice